Segment the imagery

 If you make a mistake, you can undo the reclassification by unchecking it in the Edits Log.

-While you likely noticed other inaccuracies in your classification, for the purposes of this lesson, you won't make any more edits.
+While you likely noticed other inaccuracies in your classification, for the purposes of this lesson, you will not make any more edits.

 - Zoom to the full extent of the data.

-- For Final Classified Dataset, type Louisville_Impervious.tif (including the .tif extension).
+- In the Image Classification Wizard, for Final Classified Dataset, type Louisville_Impervious.tif (including the .tif extension).

 - Click Run.
 Then, click Finish.